 |30||15 minutes||19 minutes|

-Method 3 (quant only): Doing a little math to calculate your position.
-Here’s how it works: Glance at the question number.
+Method 3 (Quant only): Do a little math to calculate your position.
+Here’s how it works: glance at the question number.
 Multiply that number by 2.
 Subtract the resulting number from 75.
 Now look at the clock.
 Are you within 2 minutes of that number?

 Note that the time block for method 1 is 15 minutes and the time block for method 2 is 20 minutes.
 As you progress in your studies, you can begin to set up 15-minute or 20-minute blocks of practice questions and do mini tests to start practicing the timing in a block.
 (Use the per-question timing averages to determine how many questions you should have in a 15-minute or 20-minute block.)